Making big financial mistakes can sabotage the comfort of your golden years. You can wreck even the best-laid plans with a single poor choice.

 Medicare kicks in at age 65, but that’s not the end of your medical expenses.
-Fidelity Benefits Consulting estimates a 65-year-old couple retiring this year will need $220,000 of their own money for medical expenses over the course of retirement.
-Those include deductibles for Medicare Part A and Part B (in-patient and out-patient insurance) and premiums and out-of-pocket costs for Medicare Part D prescription drug coverage.
+Fidelity estimates a 65-year-old couple who retire in 2018 will need $280,000 of their own money for medical expenses over the course of retirement.
+Such costs include deductibles for Medicare Part A and Part B (in-patient and out-patient insurance), and premiums and out-of-pocket costs for Medicare Part D prescription drug coverage.

-- Call your state insurance commissioner’s office to get help choosing the most cost-effective Medigap plan.
+- Read “The ABCs of Selecting a Medicare Supplement Plan.”
+If you have further questions, call your state insurance commissioner’s office to get help choosing the most cost-effective Medigap plan.

 - Check into long-term-care insurance.
 It’s cheaper if you sign up when you’re younger.